Alerrrt/Neutron-ng/README.md

 # Neutron-ng

-**Advanced Reconnaissance Engine for Bug Bounty Hunters & Security Researchers**
+**Professional CLI Reconnaissance Tool for Penetration Testers**

-Neutron-ng is a comprehensive, high-performance reconnaissance toolkit built in Rust.
-It combines 30+ passive and active enumeration techniques to map your target's complete attack surface.
+Neutron-ng is a high-performance, command-line reconnaissance toolkit built in Rust.
+Designed specifically for penetration testers and security professionals, it combines 30+ enumeration techniques to efficiently map target attack surfaces during security assessments.

 ```
 ╔═══════════════════════════════════════════════════════════════════════════════╗